samirman/cam-demo-poc/terraform/training/cmh-test-template/README.md

-## test-project-1 infrastructure
+## cmh-test-template infrastructure

-Created 1/21/19 by admin. for test-project-1
+Created 1/21/19 by admin. for cmh-test-template

 ## Design Decisions